Khoa-Trinh/task-tracker-cli/README.md

 A lightweight **command-line task management tool** written in Go that lets you add, update, delete, and mark tasks as in-progress or done.
 Tasks are stored in a local `tasks.json` file for persistence.

+> 📌 This project is inspired by the [roadmap.sh Task Tracker](https://roadmap.sh/projects/task-tracker) challenge.

 ---

 ## 🚀 Features